 International and Transnational Criminal Law

-In this course, we will study topics such as international and transnational crimes (such as crimes against humanity, genocide, war crimes, crime of aggression, torture, and corruption); the principles of jurisdiction that may be used to prescribe, adjudicate and enforce these crimes; enforcement mechanisms of these crimes (including the International Criminal Court and transnational prosecutions); principles of international criminal responsibility regarding international crimes; and the logistical and procedural challenges involved in the prosecution of these crimes (such as extradition and abduction).
+This course studies topics such as international and transnational crimes (such as crimes against humanity, genocide, war crimes, crime of aggression, torture, and corruption); the principles of jurisdiction that may be used to prescribe, adjudicate, and enforce these crimes; enforcement mechanisms of these crimes (including the International Criminal Court and transnational prosecutions); principles of international criminal responsibility regarding international crimes; and the logistical and procedural challenges involved in the prosecution of these crimes (such as extradition and abduction).

 Back to Top